putyourlightson/craft-sprig/README.md

 ## Installation

-Install the plugin using composer.
+To install the plugin, search for “Sprig” in the Craft Plugin Store, or install manually using composer.

 ```
-composer require putyourlightson/craft-sprig:dev-develop
+composer require putyourlightson/craft-sprig
 ```

+---

 Created by [PutYourLightsOn](https://putyourlightson.com/).